 Links

+LINKS

 MARINTRUST Standard clause 1.3.2.1.2, 1.3.2.1.4, 1.3.1.2

 FAO CCRF 12.3

 GSSI D.5.01, D.6.02, D.3.14

-A3 Harvest Strategy - Minimum Requirements AS A3.1 There is a mechanism in place by which total fishing mortality of this species is restricted.
-Yes A3.2 Total fishery removals of this species do not regularly exceed the level indicated or stated in the Yes stock assessment.
-Where a specific quantity of removals is recommended, the actual removals may exceed this by up to 10% ONLY if the stock status is above the limit reference point or pr A3.3 Commercial fishery removals are prohibited when the stock has been estimated to be below the Yes limit reference point or proxy (small quotas for research or non-target catch of the species in other fisheries are permissible).
-Clause outcome: Pass
+Λ2 A3 Harvest Strategy - Minimum Requirements A3.1 There is a mechanism in place by which total fishing mortality of this species is restricted.
+Yes AJ stock assessment.
+Where a specific quantity of removals is recommended, the actual removals Total fishery removals of this species do not regularly exceed the level indicated or stated in the stock assessment.
+Where a specific quantity of removals is recommended, the actual removals may exceed this by up to 10% ONLY if the stock status is above the limit reference point or proxy.
+Yes Commercial fishery removals are prohibited when the stock has been estimated to be below the limit reference point or proxy (small quotas for research or non-target catch of the species in other fisheries are permissible).
+Yes Clause outcome: Pass